Lead dioxide

-Lead(IV) oxide, commonly known as lead dioxide, is an inorganic compound with the chemical formula PbO2.
+Lead(IV) oxide, commonly known as lead dioxide, is an inorganic compound with the chemical formula PbO2|auto=1.
 It is an oxide where lead is in an oxidation state of +4.
-It is a dark-brown solid which is insoluble in water.
+It is a dark-brown or black solid which is insoluble in water and slightly soluble in concentrated nitric and sulfuric acids.
 It exists in two crystalline forms.
-It has several important applications in electrochemistry, in particular as the positive plate of lead acid batteries.
+It has several important applications in electrochemistry, in particular as the positive plate of lead acid batteries and as a relatively inexpensive anode in electrolysis reactions.